 Argentina devalues peso after shock primary election result

-Buenos Aires (AFP) – Argentine monetary authorities on Monday devalued the peso by around 20 percent in anticipation of a market backlash to the strong performance of far-right politician Javier Milei in a presidential primary election.
+Buenos Aires (AFP) – Argentine monetary authorities on Monday devalued the peso by around 20 percent as the country reeled from the strong showing of far-right politician Javier Milei in a presidential primary election.

-The Banco Nacion state bank showed the peso trading at 365.50 to the dollar, up from 298.50 on Friday.
+In a unique election format, all Argentines on Sunday voted for their favorite among 22 potential tickets, allowing parties to pick their main candidate while providing a key popularity test ahead of an October general election.

-The libertarian Milei, a political outsider who has proposed dollarizing the country's battered economy, performed much better than expected in Sunday's vote, in what local media referred to as a "political tsunami."
+The libertarian Milei, a political outsider who has proposed dollarizing the country's battered economy, performed much better than expected, in what local media referred to as a "political tsunami."

-In a unique format, Argentines voted for their favorite among 22 potential candidates, allowing parties to pick their frontrunner while providing a key popularity test ahead of the October election.

 Milei scored 30 percent of votes, ahead of the right-wing opposition candidate Patricia Bullrich who scored 28 percent, and the ruling center-left coalition's candidate Economy Minister Sergio Massa, who came third with 27 percent.